Louis Brandeis Supreme Court nomination: Prominent supporters of the nomination

 Walter Lippmann (the editor of The New Republic and Harper's Weekly) and the editors of La Follette's Weekly helped to coordinate a publicity campaign in support of the nomination.
 Additionally, notable individuals that wrote letters to the Senate Judiciary Committee in support of Brandeis' nomination included Newton Baker (the reform-minded mayor of Cleveland), writer Norman Hapgood, Walter Lippmann, Henry Morgenthau Sr. (former ambassador of the United States to the Ottoman Empire), labor activist Frances Perkins, and Rabbi Stephen Samuel Wise.
 Morgenthau was an especially involved proponent of the nomination.

 On February 8, 1916, Samuel Seabury (associate judge of the New York Court of Appeals) delivered remarks to the Far Western Traveler's Association at the Hotel Astor in New York City.
 An excerpt of the speech was made available to the media.
 Seabury declared that, "the country is to be congratulated upon the nomination of Mr. Brandeis for associate justice of the Supreme Court.
 It is a most welcome nomination.
 His appointment would result in a benefit to the country and to the Supreme Court itself."

 Upon the nomination being made, The New York Times speculated that, "the appointment might appeal to advocates of religious tolerance because Mr. Brandeis is of Jewish blood and a leader in the Zionist movement."
 Many prominent Jewish leaders, such as Jacob Schiff, organized in support of Brandeis' nomination.
 Jewish businessman Nathan Straus convinced journalist Arthur Brisbane to author an editorial in the New York Evening Journal supporting the nomination.
-Among some of the Jewish leaders that supported the nomination were some that had previously been critical of Brandeis.
+Among the Jewish leaders that supported the nomination were some that had previously been critical of Brandeis.